 Mile 0.9: Initiation (IV+) is the first Class IV Rapid that will give you a sense of what the next few miles will be like.
 This is a long rapid and would be tough to scout.

-Mile 1.2: Ram's Horn (V) is the most difficult rapid on the Upper Wind.
-It's a long Class V with the most difficult move at the bottom.
+Mile 1.2: Ram's Horn (IV+) is the most difficult and longest rapid on the Upper Wind.
+It begins easy and gradually gets more difficult with the most difficult part at the end.
 This rapid would take a long time to scout so it's good to follow someone down that knows the way.

 Mile 1.4: Balls to the Wall Right a.k.a.
-BTTWR (IV) is a tricky rapid with center and right lines.
+BTTWR (IV) is a tricky rapid that is commonly run on the right side.
+There is also a fun technical line down the middle.

 Mile 2.25: Wet Spot (IV-) has a couple different routes of varying difficulty.
 This marks the end of the bigger rapids.
 The next few miles are full of fun Class II and III rapids with some great surf spots.

 Mile 6.5: Take-out on river right just before High Bridge or continue down the Lower Wind.